pnbruckner/ha-life360/README.md

 #### DEBUG Message Verbosity

-If the user's profile has "advanced mode" enabled, then this configuration option will appear.
-It can be used to adjust how much debug information should be written to the system log, assuming debug has been enabled for the Life360 integration.
+Controls how much debug information should be written to the system log, assuming debug has been enabled for the Life360 integration.

 ### Life360 Accounts